 For years now, Scotland has been helping lead the way in the fight for LGBT+ equality.
-In each of the last four years (2015-2018), Scotland has ranked as one of the top three countries in all of Europe for LGBT+ equality and human rights on ILGA-Europe’s ‘Rainbow Index’ – topping the list on two of these years.
+In fact, in every single year since 2015, Scotland has ranked as one of the top four countries in all of Europe for LGBT+ equality and human rights on ILGA-Europe’s ‘Rainbow Index’ – topping the list on two of these years.

 ILGA-Europe are one of the driving forces for political, legal and social change in Europe.
 Their vision is of a world aligns perfectly with Scotland’s, where dignity, freedoms and full enjoyment of human rights are protected and ensured to everyone regardless of their sexual orientation, gender identity, gender expression and sex characteristics.

 Promoting LGBT+ culture